abtison1127/Sudoku-Solver/README.md

 # Sudoku-Solver

 # DESCRIPTION
-This is a python program designed to generate any random sudoku board and solve it using recursion and a backtracking algorithm.
+These are python programs designed to generate any random or user-inputted sudoku board and solve it using recursion and a backtracking algorithm.

-To run the solver simply run the random_solver.py file from IDLE or the command line.

-#FOR USER-INPUTTED BOARD

-To run the game simply run the user_input_solver.py file from IDLE or the command line.
+# Instructions

+Run either of the programs (user_input_solver.py or random_solver.py) depending on whether you want a random or user-inputted sudoku board in IDLE or Terminal.